Tropical Weierstrass points and Weierstrass weights: Further examples and discussions

-This provides a first infinite family of examples where the whole metric graph is Weierstrass.
-We now give a second such family.
-In this family, the choice of the length function is free and there are infinitely many possible choices of divisors with this property on the same metric graph.
-See also~\cite[Example~4.6]{Richman18}.
+We give a second such family for which the choice of the length function is free.
+See also~\cite[Ex.~4.6]{Richman18}.
 Let $\Gamma$ be the metric graph generalizing the barbell graph (Example~\ref{ex:barbell_graph}) to any number of cycles.
 More precisely, take $g \geq 2$ cycles of arbitrary length and join them all to a central vertex $v$ with a bridge edge of positive length, as in Figure~\ref{fig:multipod}.
 Consider the divisor $D = d \, (v)$, with $d \geq 3$.
-By Clifford's theorem, the rank of $D$ satisfies the bound $r \leq d - 2$.

-Since a divisor of positive degree on a cycle has rank one less than the degree, and since chips can move freely on bridge edges, it is easy to see that for every $x \in \Gamma$, we have $D_x(x) \geq d - 1 \geq r + 1$.
-Therefore, the Weierstrass locus of $D$ contains the whole graph.
+The rank of $D$ can be computed by straightforward verification or using the more general result~\cite[Prop.~4.8]{AB15}.
+For $d \leq 2 g - 2$, one finds $r = \lfloor \frac d 2\rfloor$, and for higher values of $d$, we have $r = d - g$.
+Since a divisor of positive degree on a cycle has rank one less than the degree, and since divisor coefficients can move freely on bridge edges, it is easy to show $D_x(x) \geq d - 1 \geq r + 1$ for every $x \in \Gamma$.
+Therefore, the Weierstrass locus is the whole graph.

-The existence of these two families of examples, with very different combinatorial properties (for example, the first family is made up of graphs with high connectivity, whereas the graphs of the second family have many bridge edges), suggests the following open question.
+Note that in this family the quantity $\min_{x \in \Gamma} \, (D_x(x) - r)$ can be arbitrarily large.
+The existence of these two families, with different combinatorial properties, suggests the following.

-\begin{question} Is there a classification of all combinatorial graphs $G$ such that $G$ admits a metric and a divisor whose Weierstrass divisor is the whole graph?

-Among those combinatorial graphs, what are the ones for which this property holds for every choice of (positive) edge lengths? \end{question}
+\begin{question} Provide a classification of all graphs $G$ that admit a length function and a divisor with Weierstrass locus the whole metric graph.
+Among them, what are the ones for which this property holds for every choice of edge lengths? \end{question}